-Lost and Found: "Lost and found" items are kept in the Main Office.
+Lost and Found: "Lost and found" items are kept in a designated location within each school building.
 If your child has lost an item, please have him/her check with the main office.
+Parents should place their child's name on all items of clothing and other items that could get lost.
+School is not responsible for any lost items.

-Money, Valuables and Other Objects: Money, valuables and other objects such as electronic devices, video games, etc. should not be brought to school unless there is a definite need that is specifically related to the school program.
+Money, Valuables and Other Objects: Money, valuables, and other objects such as electronic devices, video games, etc. should not be brought to school unless there is a definite need that is specifically related to the school program.
 Under no circumstances should money be left in school.
 In the past, children who have left money in their desks, coats, etc. have had the unfortunate experience of having it lost or stolen.
 Teachers are not responsible for the care taking of any items of value.